You're $99 away from FREE SHIPPING!

 Signs It’s Time to Change Your Toothbrush

-1. If you or someone in your household has been sick
+1. If you or someone in your household has been sick.

-2. You start to notice frayed bristles
+2. You notice frayed bristles.

-3. Your teeth don’t feel clean
+3. Your teeth don’t feel clean.

-Change Out That Brush!
+Change out That Brush!